splunk/observability-workshop/content/en/pet-clinic/docs/rum.md

 weight: 4
 ---

-## Splunk Real User Monitoring (RUM)
+## Splunk Real User Monitoring

-For the Real User instrumentation, we will add the Open Telemetry Javascript ([https://github.com/signalfx/splunk-otel-js-web](https://github.com/signalfx/splunk-otel-js-web)) snippet in the pages.
-We will use the wizard again.

-Data Setup >> RUM Instrumentation >> Browser Instrumentation >> Add Connection
+For the Real User Monitoring (RUM) instrumentation, we will add the Open Telemetry Javascript [https://github.com/signalfx/splunk-otel-js-web](https://github.com/signalfx/splunk-otel-js-web) snippet in the pages, we will use the wizard again **Data Setup → RUM Instrumentation → Monitor user experience → Browser Instrumentation → Add Integration**.

-Then you'll need to select the RUM token and define the application and environment names.
-The wizard will then show a snipped of HTML code that needs to be place at the top at the pages (preferably in the < HEAD > section).
+Then you'll need to select the workshop RUM token and define the application and environment names.
+The wizard will then show a snipped of HTML code that needs to be place at the top at the pages in the `<head>` section.
 In this example we are using:

 - Application Name: `<hostname>-petclinic-service`
 - Environment: `<hostname>-petclinic-env`

+Copy the following code snippet and update the value for `app` and `environment` accordingly:

 ```html
     <script src="https://cdn.signalfx.com/o11y-gdi-rum/latest/splunk-otel-web.js" crossorigin="anonymous"></script>